Kirion111/FlxPerspective/README.md

+# IMPORTANT
+This is a modified version of the original FlxPerspective library made by [TheZoroForce240](https://github.com/TheZoroForce240) to use in Haxe 4.3.5

+Go check [FlxPerspective](https://github.com/TheZoroForce240/FlxPerspective) Made By [TheZoroForce240](https://github.com/TheZoroForce240)
+(Really cool dude)

 # FlxPerspective
 3D in [HaxeFlixel](https://github.com/HaxeFlixel/flixel) by using a modified Vertex shader to transform sprites and triangles into a 3D space.